TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 ### What is a hash code

-Let's tart by learning what does it mean to hash a value.
+Let us start by learning what does it mean to hash a value.
 Hashing means taking an input in and generating an output that represents this input.
-Hashing the same input should give us the same hash code, there should be no random generation that is happening.
+A Hash function should be a pure function, hashing the same input should always return the same hash code, there should be no random generation that is happening.
 For example, let's work a hashing function that takes a name and gives us the first letter of that name:

 ```javascript
 function hash(name) {